boskokg/cool_stepper_plus/README.md

 - [x] Added TextStyle parameter to customize to Next Button(2.2.0)
 - [x] Added TextStyle parameter to customize to Back Button (2.2.0)
 - [ ] Added TextStyle parameter to customize to Steps x of N
 - [ ] Added Option to change button background color for Next Button
-- [ ] Added Option to change button background color for Next Button

 Please open an issue if something doesn't work or is not clear enough.